acoular/acoular/docs/source/contributing/documentation.rst

 Writing Python examples
 -----------------------

-Acoular provides a set of `examples <https://acoular.org/examples/index.html>`_ that demonstrate how to use the package.
+Acoular provides a set of :doc:`examples <../auto_examples/index>` that demonstrate how to use the package.
 These examples are located in the ``acoular/examples`` subdirectory.

 We are always looking for new examples that demonstrate the functionality of Acoular.
 If you have a good example that you would like to share, please consider contributing it to the Acoular package.